qwx9/notes/net/todo/diy/guitar/⑨ST.md

 ## log
+- painted all over and began sanding it away again
+- 180→240→water→240 sanding again
+- sanded all the paste away
 - spraying with water before final sanding particularly effective
 - lots of scratches and shit will remain...
 - enlarged tremolo cavity; it's no longer a snug fit on the sides;